b-t-k/b-t-k.github.io/ebook/checklist.md

 - see [base css](/ebook/)

 ## Check navigation
-### toc
+### Nav toc
-Check nav-toc vs contents.xhtml...
+- add in all extras (i.e. bio, about, etc) not in print ToC
-- remove pages from nav-toc?
+- leave toc.xhtml as is

 ### Landmarks